Visual-Computing/TF2TRT/README.md

 # Limitations
 There is **no support for dynamic shapes**.
 Computations based on shapes of tensors inside the network at runtime are therefore not possible.
-Very shape musst be fully specified at construction time in Tensorflow.
+Every shape musst be fully specified at construction time in Tensorflow.

 Tensorflow has a lot of custom made operations and not all of them are supported in TensorRT.
 Right now the converter is **missing a lot of operations and attributes**.
 Adding them is quite easy if they are supported by TensorRT.